Menu Close

 2. Voting player members shall be entitled to one vote on each matter submitted to vote of the members.

-3. Other Members shall be entitled to one vote on each matter submitted to vote of the members for the respective program for which they volunteer.
+3. Other Members, such as coaches or board members, shall be entitled to one vote on each matter submitted to vote of the members for the respective program for which they volunteer.
 IF the Other Member is entitled to a vote as a parent of a Non-Voting Member, or is entitled to a vote as a Voting Player Member, then the Other Member is NOT entitled to an additional vote for his/her volunteer or elected position.

 Section Three: Disciplinary Action of a Member